mariolukas/HydraPlay/README.md

 ### Not Implemented yet

-- [ ] remove track from tracklist
+- [ x ] remove track from tracklist
 - [ ] change tracklist order
 - [ ] save tracklist as playlist
 - [ ] load playlists
-- [ ] add message wehn no client is connected (until now only a black screen appears)
+- [ ] add message when no client is connected (until now only a black screen appears)
 - [ ] change client names

 ### Credits